con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 With his sweet-sounding voice, like that of Brahmā,
 Filling all reaches of the triple world,
 Replied as follows to the lord of secrets,
-To Vajrapāṇia, strongest of the strong: (19)
+To Vajrapāṇi, strongest of the strong: (19)

 > sādhu vajradhara śrīmān sādhu te vajrapāṇaye |